willfaught/go-guide/README.md

 ## Style

-- SHOULD NOT begin or end blocks and groups with a blank line
+- SHOULD NOT begin or end blocks with a blank line

         var (
             foo Foo